≪ Go to our review of Stick Vacuums

 This model took a few passes and failed to impress, performing comparably to the Hoover Linx or the BLACK+DECKER model — essentially performing worse than every other vacuum in the test, excepting the Dirt Devil.
 The Shark did redeem itself in the next test: Cheerio collection.
 This stick vacuum got all of the cereal on the flat carpet without any effort.
 However, it was on the fluffy carpet version of this test where it truly shined.
 This model scooped up the cereal without any difficulties, only pushing a few of them around before promptly scooping them up.
 This performance put the Navigator Freestyle on par with the Dyson V8.
 Continuing its upward trend, the Navigator tied for the top score when it came to collecting pet hair and delivered a decent showing at collecting oats.
 It performed slightly worse than the Dyson V8 and the Rocket, matching the performance of the Eufy — an overall above average one.

-Earning our Best Buy award, the Shark Navigator Freestyle gives you the best bang for the buck when it comes to these products, offering a solid performance for a great price.
+Earning our Best Buy award, the Shark Navigator Freestyle gives you a great value when it comes to these products, offering a solid performance for a great price.

 While the Shark Navigator Freestyle lacks some of the additional features and versatility that other models have, it is a solid, dependable cleaning machine at a decent price.
 It's a great option for cleaning small messes between deep cleans, all without cleaning out your bank account.